commschamp/comms_protocols_cpp_src/text/transport/stack.md

 }
 ```
 The processing loop above is not the most efficient one, but it demonstrates
-what needs to be done and how our generic library can be used in order to identify
+what needs to be done and how our generic library can be used to identify
 and process the received message.

 ## Writing Message